 In addition, asylum seekers need information on their status, their rights and the legal framework related to their asylum process and access to local services.
 Asylum seekers in Greece can ask to be reunified with their family, if they have core family members that already applied for asylum in another European country; or they can choose to apply for asylum in Greece.
 Since the closure of the Balkan corridor and the cease of the Relocation program, the Family Reunification Scheme remains the sole legal alternative for refugees opting to leave for another European country.
 DRC is committed to establishing access to legal aid to those in need of international protection regularly providing professional:

 - Individual legal representation

-Moreover, DRC has expanded its legal aid capacity in terms of counselling and representation for vulnerable asylum seekers on the Greek soil since there is an increased need for legal aid provision.
+Moreover, DRC has expanded its legal aid capacity in terms of counselling and representation for vulnerable asylum seekers in Greece since there is an increased need for legal aid provision.

 DRC offers distinct non-formal education activities for school age children (7 to 15), youth (16-18) and adults in refugee hosting sites and urban centers where gaps have been identified.
 The activities are age-appropriate and conducted by qualified teachers and include Greek and English lessons, educational activities and excursions to places of interest.